Charlie-Heus/ai-agent-project/README.md

 - **Iterative refinement** of information gathering
 - **Safe calculation execution** with error handling

+However, while I did implement many tools that offer useful functionality, I was not able get the agent working well enough to outpreform the benchmark.
+Many improvements can be made on top of the foundation of this project.

 *Note: Formal benchmark evaluation is included in the evaluation suite.*

 ## Example Usage